jannisg/statamic-pagereorder/readme.md

 ## Requirements

-1. This add-on makes use of **jQuery**. (jQuery is bundled and loaded by Statamic so this shouldn't be an issue)
+1. This add-on makes use of **jQuery** and **Underscore.js**.
+Both are bundled and loaded by Statamic so this shouldn't be an issue I presume.
 2. The drag and drop is using the native **HTML5 drag and drop API** so if your browser doesn't support `draganddrop` then things aren't going to work… if there is a need for it I could look into falling back to something like jQuery UI: Sortable for older browsers.

 ## What should you expect